 STATEMENT- NOVEMBER 2024

-In November 2024, Cardinal Vincent Nichols, President of the Bishops’ Conference, wrote a pastoral letter that called on Catholics to play an active role in opposing assisted suicide.
+In November 2024, Cardinal Vincent Nichols, then-President of the Bishops’ Conference, wrote a pastoral letter that called on Catholics to play an active role in opposing assisted suicide.
 Cardinal Nichols offered three key points for Catholics to be aware of, and called on the faithful to be fully engaged in the debate and to take action to oppose assisted suicide being rushed into law.
 Read more.

 The Bishops’ Conference has also compiled a list of resources to help you stay informed about the issue and inform others about the dangers of assisted suicide: